College is more expensive than ever, but credits and deductions can help you cut thousands off your 2016 tax bill.

 Married couples who file separate tax returns cannot claim any of these credits.
 In addition, you cannot claim the American Opportunity Credit and the Lifetime Learning Credit for the same student in the same year.

-For 2016, most parents will come out ahead with the more generous American Opportunity Credit.
+Most parents will come out ahead with the more generous American Opportunity Credit.

 Additional tax breaks

 You can save even more money on the cost of higher education thanks to a few other tax benefits:

 - Even if they don’t itemize their deductions, both parents and students can deduct up to $2,500 of interest on student loans through the end of the 2016 tax year.
 The deduction is available to single taxpayers with AGI under $80,000 and married taxpayers with AGI under $160,000.
 If you paid more than $600 in student loan interest you’ll receive Form 1098-E at tax time.

 - In 2017, when you redeem eligible Series EE and I bonds to pay qualified higher education expenses, the interest on those bonds is not taxable but this tax break begins to phase out if parents owning the bonds have AGI above $78,150 for single filers and $117,250 for married couples filing jointly.
 The interest exclusion from income is not available for taxpayers filing as married filing separately.

 - Interest on earnings in other plans you can use to save for college, including Coverdell Savings Accounts and 529 Education Savings Plans, is not taxable if you use the money to pay for higher education expenses.
 College expenses you pay from either of these plans aren’t eligible for the American Opportunity or Lifetime Learning credits.
 If the college expenses you pay in a particular year exceed the amount available from one of these plans, you are allowed to claim a credit for the excess amount.

 Most education tax credits are taken by parents.
 But they can be claimed by students who pay their own college expenses, file their own tax returns and are not claimed as dependents on anyone else’s return.